 - Fermented Foods – Consume foods rich in beneficial bacteria such as yogurt, kefir, and sauerkraut throughout pregnancy.

 - Probiotics – Probiotics support the growth of healthy flora in the gut, which affects the flora that we see in the birth canal.
-I personally use this one– here’s why and here’s a link to my review of it, but my midwife recommends this one specifically for reducing GBS colonization.
+I usually use a this probiotic, but my midwife recommends this one specifically for reducing GBS colonization.

 - Raw Garlic Daily – I’d take about 2-4 cloves per day in addition to whatever is cooked with.
 Simply mince and allow to sit for 10 minutes to activate the anti-microbial compound allicin, then add to a salad, salsa, etc, or swallow it in one go with a glass of water.
 Personally, I wouldn’t use the capsule form because highly-concentrated doses may have a blood thinning effect. (source) I don’t say this to scare anyone.
 Even water can be toxic in high enough doses, so this isn’t an indictment of garlic.
 Just a reminder that whole food forms are often very gentle while still being incredibly beneficial.